bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 And, with htmx, it can also be [very smooth](https://htmx.org/examples/click-to-edit/), and not just constrained to a simple [detail view](https://htmx.org/examples/edit-row/) approach.

-### _If your UI is "nested", with updates mostly taking place within well-defined blocks_
+### _...If your UI is "nested", with updates mostly taking place within well-defined blocks_

 One area where hypermedia can start to go a little wobbly is when you have UI dependencies that span structural areas.
 A good example of this, and one that often comes up when criticizing the hypermedia approach, is the issue